seancrwhite/music-genre-predictor/README.md

 Now you will checkout a new branch so the code you add doesn't indirectly crash the working program:
 -`git checkout -b`

-You can now start editting the code.
+You can now start editing the code.
 When you've come to a stopping point stage your code:
 -`git add -A`